eriktmueller/daydreamer/README.md

 Copyright 1984, 1985, 1986, 1987, 1988, 1999, 2004, 2015 Erik T. Mueller.

-Daydreamer is a trademark of Erik T. Mueller.
+DAYDREAMER is a trademark of Erik T. Mueller.

 All brand names and product names are the trademarks or registered trademarks of their respective owners and/or manufacturers.